All fuel-powered cars produce emissions directly from their exhausts.

 Toyota Yaris – 92g/km CO2

-With such an illustrious history with hybrid cars, many Toyota models could've taken this spot.
+With such an illustrious history building hybrid cars, many Toyota models could've taken this spot.
 We've chosen the Toyota Yaris, however, because it squeezes all the company's clever electrified technology into a tiny city-friendly hatchback.
 Equipped with the 1.5-litre hybrid engine, the Yaris is smooth and easy to drive thanks to the responsive electric motor and fuss-free standard automatic gearbox.
 The most recent model injects a dose of style into the mix too, with a neat, well-made cabin inside and curvy, eye-catching styling on the outside.

 Browse used Toyota Yaris cars for sale or see our Toyota Yaris review